dahoum/xn--mrovingiens-bbb.fr/english/original-thought/how-to-save-the-world/README.md

 The number of people and places is much smaller, than the amount of information and the avalange of social media posts, many of them auto-generated w/ a good or w/ a bad purpose.

 What counts at the end are the people.
-If the people disappear, all the machines will have no purpose (unless they have have been made self-sufficient, but then they will still have no purpose beyond what was put into them).
+If the people disappear, all the machines will have no purpose and stop (unless they have have been made to self-maintain and self-reproduce, but even then they will still have no purpose beyond what was put into them).

-So, go out and play!
+So, go out and meet people.

 ## Cooperate

-Focusing is important, becoming an island is mostly not useful.
+Focus is important, becoming an island is mostly not useful.

-ALl thopics have intersection points w/ other topics.
+Most thopics have intersection points w/ other topics.

-Find the intersection points of your topics and cooperate w/ people focused on other topics.
+Find the intersection points of your topics and cooperate w/ those, who have focused on other topics.

-This will help both your topics and their topics to advance in a better, balanced way and will protect both topics from taking extreme positions.
+This will help both your topics and their topics to advance in a balanced way and will protect both of you from taking extreme positions.